KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
 [My Website](https://kasinadhuniprogrammer.github.io/Personal-Website/)

-I am currently a High School Sophomore 👨‍🎓, I am passionate for Engineering 🧑‍🔧 and Computer Programming 💻!
+I am currently a High School Sophomore 👨‍🎓, I am passionate for Engineering 🧑‍🔧 and Computer Science 💻!
 In my free time, I like to watch and play cricket 🏏, bike around my neighborhood 🚲, play video games 🎮, and write code 💻!
 I am a hobbyist Frontend Developer, and an aspiring Data Scientist!!